shown in other instead.

 After importing the .fbx file into UNIGINE a so-called runtime file is generated in an internal MESH file format for the source file.
 The created .mesh file is saved to the data/.runtimes folder that is created in the same directory as the source .fbx file in the data root folder.

 In terms of UnigineEditor, the imported file becomes an Asset, a "unit of work" that is useful in world building.
 After adding to the virtual world, geometry of the asset (same as any object in the scene) becomes the node and can be seen in the World Hierarchy window.
 Any material, assigned to this geometry, becomes the single surface of this node (surfaces can be found in the Surfaces section on the Node tab of the Parameters window).
-The maximum number of vertices per surface is 4294967295 for any type of mesh.

 For example, in the 3D editor we have the car model consisting of five parts (the frame and four wheels).
 Two materials (car paint and glass) are assigned to the frame, one material (rubber) is assigned to each wheel.
 After exporting the model to .fbx and then importing to UNIGINE, five .mesh files will be created (according to the amount of car parts in the 3D editor):